 If you can make it down to Liberty State Park, bike the waterfront there and play more.
 Plenty of room for the kids to scooter, go on the playground, play ball or camp out on a blanket with snacks, which makes it one of the go-to things to do in Downtown Jersey City with kids.

-Get a scoop of ice cream: Bucket & Bay or Ample Hills if you’re heading towards the water (bonus points to Ample Hills for the walkability factor to the waterfront), Torico if you’re near the Pedestrian Plaza, and Milk Sugar Love if you’re up by Hamilton Park.
+Get a scoop of ice cream: Downtown Yogurt or Ample Hills if you’re heading towards the water (bonus points to Ample Hills for the walkability factor to the waterfront), Torico if you’re near the Pedestrian Plaza, and Milk Sugar Love if you’re up by Hamilton Park.

 Indoor Learning + Play